coderhetal/MNIST/README.md

+# MNIST Digit Recognition

+- Simple neural network

-# MNIST Digit Recognition with Convolutional Neural Networks (CNN)
+- Convolutional Neural Networks (CNN)

-This repository contains code for training and evaluating a Convolutional Neural Network (CNN) model on the MNIST dataset to classify handwritten digits.
+This repository contains code for training and evaluating a Neural Network  model on the MNIST dataset to classify handwritten digits.
 The code is implemented using PyTorch, a popular deep learning framework.

 ## MNIST Dataset